NSHipster/articles/2014-10-28-cmdevicemotion.md

 Consider the following code:

-First, we check to make sure our device makes accelerometer data available, next we specify a very high update rate, and then we begin updates to a closure that will rotate a `UIImageView` property.
+First, we check to make sure our device makes accelerometer data available, next we specify a very high update rate, and then we begin updates to a closure that will rotate a `UIImageView` property:

 ```swift
 if manager.accelerometerAvailable {